meltano/meltano/docs/src/_getting-started/part4.md

 Throughout this tutorial, we’ll walk you through the creation of a end-to-end modern E(t)LT stack.

-In parts 1-3 we built a ELT pipeline.
+In parts [1](/getting-started/part1), [2](/getting-started/part2), and [3](/getting-started/part3) we built an ELT pipeline.
 We took all the data from the commits on one repository at GitHub and extracted the authors working on it.
 However now we realized, we stored a lot of information where we really might want to hide a few of those pieces.

-We're going to do light-weight transformations ("little t or (t)"), so-called **"inline data mappings"** to clean up the data before storing them anywhere.
+We're going to do light-weight transformations ("little t or (t)"), also called **"inline data mappings"** to clean up the data before storing them anywhere.
 We will use these inline data mappings to hide all emails inside the JSON blob we receive.
-In the Meltano world, these data mappings are also called a stream maps.
+In the Meltano world, these data mappings are also called [stream maps](https://sdk.meltano.com/en/latest/stream_maps.html).

 <div class="notification is-success">
     <p>If you're having trouble throughout this tutorial, you can always head over to the <a href="https://meltano.com/slack">Slack channel</a> to get help.</p>